Part 1: RabbitMQ for beginners - What is RabbitMQ?

 1. RabbitMQ for beginners - What is RabbitMQ?

-Gives a brief understanding of messaging and important RabbitMQ concepts are defined
+Gives a brief overview of messaging and defines important RabbitMQ concepts

 2. RabbitMQ step-by-step coding instructions

-Step-by-step instructions which show how to set up a connection, how to publish to a queue, and how to subscribe from the queue
+Step-by-step instructions which show how to set up a connection, how to publish messages to a queue, and how to subscribe messages from the queue

 3. The management interface